Acopian BirdSavers FAQ (Frequently Asked Questions)

 Recently I was at the Williams Visual Arts Center at Lafayette College here in Easton, PA., where I had installed BirdSavers three years ago.
 The Bushkill Creek runs right next to the facility and there are many species of birds in the immediate vicinity.
 On my recent visit I met a professor who has been there for 16 years.
 I was introduced to him as the ‘fellow who put up the BirdSavers a few years ago’.
 He said “thank you very much.
 It was horrible before when you’d hear a thud so often and then find a beautiful dead bird under the window.”
 He said that since the BirdSavers had been installed, there have been no more “thuds”.

-I have found that the reaction of many people, when they hear about putting “strings or cords” in front of their window, is mild puzzlement.
-The idea of “strings in front of a window” does sound a bit odd.
+The idea of “strings dangling in front of a window” does sound a bit odd.
 But once people actually see BirdSavers on a window, they are amazed.
 They look very good.
 Many people think Acopian BirdSavers look so cool that we’ve actually given them the alias name of “Zen Wind Curtains”.
 One young person told us that she can’t wait to own a house so she can put “Zen Wind Curtains” on the windows because they have such a calming effect on her!
+And we hear this type of comment regularly.

-This can happen when the center strands of some supposed “nylon” paracord is actually made of a cotton/nylon blend, or sometimes all cotton.
+This can happen when the center strands of some supposed “nylon” paracord is actually made of a material other than nylon.
 If the center strands are made of nylon, then simply briefly burning the end with a match will seal it very nicely.
 If the center strands are still exposed after burning the end with a match, then the center strands are definitely made of a material that is not nylon.
 So a different approach is needed: Cut the paracord to the length you want.
 Then slide the outer nylon sheath back about an inch, so that all the center strands are exposed.
 Then cut about a half an inch or so off of the center strands.
 Then slide the outer nylon sheath back to it’s ‘original’ position and take a match to it briefly so it melts.
 Now you should have a very nice, clean looking end!
+Watch the I made my own BirdSavers but even after melting, the white inner strands of the cord show video of this procedure.

 The paracord does not need to be right next to the glass.
 The paracord can be touching the glass or it can be much farther away from the glass.
 As long as the paracord is between the bird’s possible flight path and the glass, the bird will see the paracord and therefore not fly into it or the glass behind it.